'Beaten up' Asian cyclicals defy growth woes to draw investors

 The outperformance of these cyclical stocks against their defensive peers suggest the market's recent correction on growth concerns will not turn into a bear market.

 Cyclicals, typically in industries that do well in strongly growing economies, have risen since an Aug.
 24 trough.
-Materials stocks are up 9.6 percent, and information technology shares and consumer discretionary stocks are up 5.8 percent.
+Materials stocks .MIAX0MT00PUS are up 9.6 percent, and information technology shares .dMIAP0IT00N and consumer discretionary stocks .dMISX0CD00N are up 5.8 percent.

 The outperformance of cyclical stocks is unusual given that Asia's sluggish growth, earnings downgrades and weak consumer demand would typically prompt investors to dump them in favour of defensive shares.